 Smooth walls are one of the keys to a modern, clean-looking house.
 Wallpaper is seen as old fashioned and painted plaster is the go-to aesthetic.
 But what do you do if your walls aren’t smooth?
 Well, you can hire a plasterer, but not everyone has the budget to spare or wants all that mess.
 So we have built this guide to show you exactly how to smooth walls without plastering.

+Probably the easiest way to smooth a wall without plastering, be warned though this isn’t the quickest method and won’t work on really bump walls!
 You can sand existing plaster walls to help smooth out any bumps and hollows.
-Depending on the size of the bump you will want to use a medium or high grit sandpaper.
+Depending on the size of the bump you will want to use medium or high grit sandpaper.
 Something around 100 for larger bumps and higher for smaller and finishing.

 You need to be gentle when sanding plaster as it is soft and will sand very easily if you get carried away you could easily end up creating a bigger problem than the one you started with.

 Work slowly and gradually even out the plaster until you achieve a finish you are happy with.

 There are a few large downsides to this option.
 It is very time consuming and labour intensive.
 On a bad wall, you could spend days sanding to achieve the perfect finish.

 Then there is the issue with the type of plaster used.
 Some plasters will have a very thin surface layer quickly followed by a much rougher undercoat.
 This is particularly relevant in older homes which also tend to be the ones with the bumpier walls!
 As soon as you sand through the top layer of finishing plaster you will have a very rough and bumpy surface, the exact opposite of what you are after.

 And to round up the list of potential issues we have the big one, the mess.
 Sanding plaster will cause dust to go everywhere, and we mean everywhere.
 If you are planning on doing this a respirator is essential to protect your lungs.